-Jim has focused his practice on the worldwide procurement, defense and enforcement of patents in the biotechnology, biopharmaceutical, pharmaceutical and chemical industries.
-He has counseled biotechnology and biopharmaceutical clients since 1978 and drafted, prosecuted and defended some of the basic patents in recombinant DNA technologies.
-He has extensive experience in United States and worldwide patent prosecution and patent enforcement and defense in all areas of biotechnology and biopharmaceuticals.
+Jim has focused his practice on the worldwide procurement, defense, and enforcement of patents in the biotechnology, biopharmaceutical, pharmaceutical, and chemical industries.
+He has counseled biotechnology and biopharmaceutical clients since 1978 and drafted, prosecuted, and defended some of the basic patents in recombinant DNA technologies.
+He has extensive experience in U.S. and worldwide patent prosecution and patent enforcement and defense in all areas of biotechnology and biopharmaceuticals.

-Prior to co-founding Haley Guiliano, Jim was a Senior Counsel and Partner of Ropes & Gray, where he was former co-head of the Intellectual Property Rights Management practice group, and a partner of Fish & Neave.
-At Fish & Neave, Jim established and led the firm’s Life Sciences Technical Advisor program and successfully mentored over seventy Ph.D.’s in the life sciences and organic chemistry as they transitioned from the laboratory, through law school, to attorneys at law, specializing in intellectual property procurement, counselling, defense and enforcement.
+Before co-founding Haley Guiliano, Jim was a Senior Counsel and Partner of Ropes & Gray, where he was co-head of the Intellectual Property Rights Management practice group.
+Prior to that, he was a partner of Fish & Neave, where Jim established and led the firm’s Life Sciences Technical Advisor program and successfully mentored over seventy Ph.Ds. in the life sciences and organic chemistry as they transitioned from the laboratory, through law school, to attorneys at law specializing in intellectual property procurement, counseling, defense, and enforcement.

 Representative Clients & Matters

-Jim has prosecuted and led the prosecution to issue of more than 700 United States patents and many thousands of related patents around the world.
-Among the technologies represented in these patents are new chemical entities, synthetic methods; methods of treatment, formulations, microorganisms and their uses, recombinant proteins and antibodies and their uses, viruses, vaccines, antigens, expression systems, DNA sequences and vectors, diagnostic kits, crystals, polymorphs, enzymes, prodrugs and methods of using them to treat disease, receptors and binding pockets, imaging modalities, transgenic plants and animals and their uses, polymers, and ion channels.
+Jim has prosecuted and led the prosecution to issue more than 750 United States patents and many thousands of related patents worldwide.
+Among the technologies represented in these patents are new chemical entities, synthetic methods; methods of treatment, formulations, microorganisms and their uses, recombinant proteins and antibodies and their uses, viruses, vaccines, antigens, expression systems, DNA sequences and vectors, diagnostic kits, crystals, polymorphs, eutectics, enzymes, prodrugs and methods of using them to treat disease, receptors and binding pockets, imaging modalities, transgenic plants and animals and their uses, polymers, and ion channels.
 See, in particular, U.S. Patent 4,563,423 (hepatitis B viral antigens and vaccines – recognized by IP Worldwide (2002) as among “10 Patents That Changed the World”), 4,530,901 (recombinant alpha interferon – first “hybridization” claim) and 5,756,466 (first pharmacophore claim).

-Jim has led numerous United States and foreign patent litigations, European and other patent oppositions and United States interferences and other PTAB contested AIA proceedings in biotechnology and biopharmaceuticals.
+Jim has led numerous U.S. and foreign patent litigations, European and other patent oppositions, and U.S. interferences and other PTAB contested AIA proceedings in biotechnology and biopharmaceuticals.